ahornby/autokey-macos/README.md

 If you regular switch between macOS and Linux you know the pain of your muscle memory for common keyboard shortcuts not working.
-This is a collection of scripts for Autokey that emulate macOS style keyboard shortcuts in the Gnome desktop environment.
+This is a collection of scripts for Autokey that emulate macOS style keyboard shortcuts in the Gnome and KDE desktop environment.

 ## Things That Don't Work